 If you are wanting to take action and are struggling to do so under the psychological weight and strain of our planet, you are not alone.
 You are in fact in the majority and there is help and support waiting.
 If reaching out to friends and family is not enough then please contact a mental health professional with some understanding of the magnitude of what is at stake and can assist you with overcoming the fear and paralysis and finding your true power for positive change.

 I also welcome any questions, comments, or ideas about how to address the threat of climate change.
 This is by no means a comprehensive assessment.
-I have simply aimed to present an underrepresented more psychological lense with which to view the problem, one that I believe could be helpful in dislodging the stone that will break the dam.
+My aim here was to present an under-represented, psychologically-focused lens with which to view the problem.
+I believe this missing human element will be helpful in dislodging the stone that will break the dam.
+However, it is up to you and all of us, to take a step, however small, right now.

 Thank you for reading.